contigen/speak-notes/README.md

 - MS Edge seems to give faster results - the results it gives syncs well with the recognised speech.
 - Brave browser supports it, apparently, but always shows a network error.
 [Here's a link that describes the issue](https://stackoverflow.com/questions/74113965/speechrecognition-emitting-network-error-event-in-brave-browser)
 - Firefox lacks support for the API, currently.
 - Some browsers use a server-based recognition engine.
-The audio is sent to a web service for recognition processing, so it works online only - major reason Brave gives an error.
+The audio is sent to a web service for recognition processing, so it works online only
+- poor results in case of poor network signal, expected

 ## Usage